InductiveComputerScience/infracore/README.md

 ## How to

 You can clone this repository and try out any of the examples.
+Build by running `make.sh` and then run `./program` to run the demo program.

-Run `make.sh` and run `./program`.
-A typical program has the following parts:
+A typical program has the following parts: A launcher, a program and a build script.

 ### Launcher -- Creates the Devices
 Initialize all the devices that your program will use.
 Each device is created using a device driver.
 In this example the SDL driver is used for the screen and a file driver is used for the disk.
 The screen is 640x480 and the disk is 1024 bytes, two blocks of 512 bytes, and stored in the file `disk.dat`.